St. Paul Church (New York City): Building

 The church is of brick over a steel frame, with a limestone façade.
 Completed in 1908, it was designed in the Romanesque Revival style by the firm of Neville & Bagge.
 During Fr.
-Kane's tenure a marble altar rail and a solid oak roredos were installed.
+Kane's tenure a marble altar rail and a solid oak reredos were installed.

 St. Paul's School

 In 1870 Father Eugene Maguire established the parish school, which was under the care of the Sisters of Charity of New York.
 Since 1850 the Sisters, from the mother house at McGowan's Pass, had taught catechism at St. Paul's.
 The Carmel Hill Program, established by philanthropist Aiden Ruane provides tuition assistance to over 30 students.